 Insider threats don't fit a single mold.
 They're careless and calculated, temporary and tenured, well-meaning and vindictive.
 The only thing they have in common is access, and the damage they can do before they're caught.

-Effective insider risk management starts with knowing who you're looking for.
-Understanding these ten profiles gives security teams a framework for detection that goes beyond alerts and log reviews, toward the kind of contextual, behavioral visibility that actually stops incidents before they become headlines.
+Effective insider risk management (IRM) starts with knowing who you're looking for.
+These 10 profiles give security teams a framework for detection that goes beyond alerts and log reviews, toward the contextual, behavioral visibility that stops incidents before they become headlines.

 .avif)